 High School Coding & Robotics

-In addition to the coding aspect, there will be a Design Thinking workshop, and a Design Thinking challenge which will run throughout the week.
-This will involve problem-solving and teamwork, and will end with a presentation on the final day of the camp, where you will demonstrate a prototype that you created as a team.
+Students will create and code projects at the camp, which they will be able to present to friends and family.
+In addition to the coding foundations, there will be a Design Thinking workshop and Design Thinking challenge which will run throughout the week.
+This will involve problem-solving and teamwork, and will end with a presentation on the final day of the camp, where the students will demonstrate a prototype they created as a team.

-Last, but certainly not least, you will be given the opportunity to listen and speak to professionals from a variety of careers that use technology, to learn more about their jobs and how they got there.
+As an exciting bonus, students will be given an opportunity to listen and speak to professionals from a variety of careers around Cape Town that use technology, to learn more about their jobs and how they got there.

-If you are a motivated and curious high school student in Grade 10 - 12, who is passionate about technology and where it can take you, this camp is definitely for you.
+If you are motivated and curious high school student in Grade 11 - 12, who is passionate about technology and where it can take you, this camp is definitely for you.
 Apply now!

 What you will learn